zama-ai/concrete-ml/use_case_examples/deployment/breast_cancer_builtin/README.md

 1. You can then run the client by using the `client.sh` script.
 This will run the container in interactive mode.
    To interact with the server you can launch the `client.py` script using `URL="<my_url>" python client.py` where `<my_url>` is the content of the `url.txt` file (default is `0.0.0.0`, ip to use when running server in Docker on localhost).

-And here it is you deployed a Concrete-ML model and ran an inference using Fully Homormophic Encryption.
+And here it is you deployed a Concrete ML model and ran an inference using Fully Homormophic Encryption.